alejandro0619/blog/content/posts/math/Functions 101.md

 ## Functions

-First, we have know what is a **set**, so we could define it as a kind of container that - indeed - contains a group of elements, usually, mathematical objects, such as numbers, symbols, points in the space and so on, but for now we'll just store cats... and dogs inside it.
+First, we have to know what is a **set**, so we could define it as a kind of container that - indeed - contains a group of elements, usually, mathematical objects, such as numbers, symbols, points in the space and so on, but for now we'll just store cats and dogs inside it.

 Let's define a set called Milo's set for the cats, and a set called Loki's set for the dogs.